nrfconnect/sdk-sidewalk/doc/testing.rst

 * CLI - An application to test against the Amazon Sidewalk test specification.
 * Sensor monitoring - An example of a sensor device use case, with release configuration support.

-This document primarily addresses Unit and Integration testing provided in the `sdk-sidewalk repository`_.
+This document primarily addresses Unit and Integration testing provided in the `ncs-sidewalk repository`_.

 The following table provides a comparison of Unit and Integration testing in the Amazon Sidewalk SDK: